UM-COG-HSR/BP-COG_Data_Freeze_MasterFile/README.md

 # SAS-project-template repository

-* Contains template for a SAS project.
+* Contains programs to update master file for 2020 data freeze.
-* `agalecki` is a primary maintainer of this repo
+* `natilton` is a primary maintainer of this repo

-## Installation

-1. Two options to download this repo

-   a. use `release` tab for this repository and download repo.

-   b. use link from _Releases history_ section

-2. On your desktop copy `./macros/SAS_work_directory.sas` file to `C:\Users\Public` folder

-## Testing

-1. Before making any changes in the downloaded file run `00template_prog.sas`
+## Sections of this Repository

+1. Update Cognitive Data
+   File: `New Cognitive Data 200305.sas`

+2. Append NOMAS Data
+   File:

+3. Replace Mortality Data
+   File:

+4. Update CHS Ethnicity
+   File:

 ## Releases history

-* [v1.0](https://github.com/UM-COG-HSR/SAS-project-template/archive/v1.0.zip) released on Feb.
-28th, 2020
+*